indaffa/-Research-Conference-Management-System/README.md

 # -Research-Conference-Management-System

-A website where it will help organise the submission of research papers, allocation to reviewers and making decisions on accepting or rejecting papers.
+A website where it helps to organise the submission of research papers, allocation to reviewers and making decisions on accepting or rejecting papers.